CristinaRuth/dev-together-madison/Events/2019/Nov 12 Whiteboarding/Coding Problems.md

 # Coding Problems

-Pair junior/senior developers to discuss and practice working through any of the coding problems below.
+Pair  Mentors and Mentees to discuss and practice working through any of the coding problems below.

 # Easy